kimatron/divelog/README.md

 ## Git and GitHub

 1. [Code Institute template](https://github.com/Code-Institute-Org/python-essentials-template) was used to create GitHub public repository [divelog](https://github.com/kimatron/divelog).
-In template repository clicked on "use this template" --> "create new repository", choose repository name and clicked on the green button "Create repository from template".
+In template repository click on "use this template" --> "create new repository", choose repository name and click on the green button "Create repository from template".

 2. Clone repository to your local machine using GitHub.
 3. Use the following commands to add, commit and push changes: